The triangulation complexity of fibred 3-manifolds: Interpolating spines

 Pick a cellular spine $\Gamma$ in $S \times \{ 0 \}$ that is isotopic to the dual of $\calT_0$.
 Applying \refthm{MainTheoremProducts}, we obtain a cellular spine $\Gamma'$ in $S \times \{ 1 \}$ that is obtained from $\Gamma$ by at most $c \Delta(\mathcal{H})$ edge swaps.
 By \reflem{EdgeSwapBound}, $\Gamma'$ is therefore obtained from $\Gamma$ by at most $24 c g(S)\Delta(\calH)$ edge contractions and expansions.

 The spine $\Gamma'$ intersects each edge of $\calT_1$ in at most $2$ points.
 Hence, the total number of intersections with the edges of $\calT_1$ is at most $12g(S)$ points by \reflem{NumberTrianglesAndEdges}.
 Hence, by \reflem{SpineToTriangulation}, one can change $\Gamma'$ into the dual of $\calT_1$ using at most $96 g(S)^2$ edge contractions and expansions.
 So, we have related the dual of $\calT_0$ to the dual of $\calT_1$ using edge contractions and expansions, where the number of these is linearly bounded above by $\Delta(\calT)$.
-It is then straightforward to convert this to a sequence of 2-2 Pachner moves joining $\calT_0$ to $\calT_1$. \end{proof}
+We can then convert this to a sequence of 2-2 Pachner moves joining $\calT_0$ to $\calT_1$, using the following lemma. \end{proof}

+\begin{lemma} Let $\calT$ and $\calT''$ be 1-vertex triangulations of a closed orientable surface of genus $g$.
+Suppose that the spines $\Gamma$ and $\Gamma''$ dual to $\calT$ and $\calT''$ differ by a sequence of $k$ edge expansions and contractions.
+Then $\calT$ and $\calT''$ differ by a sequence of 2-2 Pachner moves with length at most $(8g(S) - 2)k$. \end{lemma}

+\begin{proof} Let $\Gamma = \Gamma_0, \dots, \Gamma_k = \Gamma''$ be the sequence of spines relating $\Gamma$ to $\Gamma''$.
+Dual to each $\Gamma_i$ is a 1-vertex polygonal decomposition of $S$.
+This is an expression of $S$ as a union of polygons, each with at least 3 sides, with their edges identified in pairs, so that the resulting cell structure has a single 0-cell.
+An edge expansion relating two of the spines corresponds to dividing one of the polygons along a diagonal.
+We call this operation a \emph{diagonal decomposition}.
+So, we obtain a sequence of 1-vertex polygonal decompositions taking $\calT$ to $\calT''$, where each is obtained from its predecessor by a diagonal decomposition or the reverse of a diagonal decomposition.
+This sequence has length $k$.
+From the 1-vertex polygonal decomposition dual to $\Gamma_i$, we can obtain a 1-vertex triangulation $\calT_i$ by picking a vertex of each polygon and coning that polygon from the vertex.

+We will show that $\calT_{i}$ and $\calT_{i+1}$ differ by a sequence of 2-2 Pachner moves with length at most $(8g(S) - 2)$.
+Suppose that $\Gamma_{i+1}$ is obtained from $\Gamma_i$ by an edge expansion.
+Then a polygon $P$ dual to a vertex of $\Gamma_i$ is subdivided into two polygons.
+In $\calT_i$, $P$ is triangulated some way with no vertex in the interior of $P$.
+In $\calT_{i+1}$, $P$ is triangulated in some other way, again with no vertex in the interior.
+But, by \cite{CulikWood}, any two such triangulations of a polygon with $m$ sides differ by a sequence of 2-2 Pachner moves with length at most $(2m -2)$.
+In our case, $P$ has at most $4g(S)$ sides.
+The argument in the case where $\Gamma_{i}$ is obtained from $\Gamma_{i+1}$ by an edge expansion is analogous.
+The required bound on the number of Pachner moves taking $\calT$ to $\calT''$ immediately follows. \end{proof}